 Applicants seeking support in the publishing of a book you should review the’Information for Book Grant applicants’form: click here.

-The next round of Grant requests will be considered by the Trust Board in May 2018.
-Applications close on 31 March 2018.
+The next round of Grant requests will be considered by the Trust Board in November 2018.

 Recent Grants contributed to…

 - 2017- The publishing of Explore!
 Aotearoa – Kennett Brothers